Event store

 An event store is a type of database optimized for storage of events.

-Conceptually, in an event store, only the events of a dossier or policy are stored.
-The idea behind it is that the dossier or policy can be derived from these events.
-The events (and their corresponding data) are the only "real" facts that should be stored in the database.
-The instantiation of all other objects can be derived from these events.
-The code instantiates these objects in memory.
-In an event store database, this means that all objects that should be instantiated, are not stored in the database.
-Instead these objects are instantiated 'on the fly' in memory by the code based on the events.
-After usage of these objects (e.g. shown in a user interface), the instantiated objects are removed from memory.
+Conceptually, an event store records only the events affecting an entity, dossier, or policy, and the state of the entity at any point in its history can be reconstructed by replaying its contributing events in sequential order.
+Events (and their corresponding data) are the only "real" facts that should be stored in the database.
+All other objects can be derived from these events, meaning they are instantiated in memory by runtime code as needed (e.g. for showing in a user interface).
+In theory, any object that aggregates over recorded event data is not stored in the database.
+Instead these objects are built 'on the fly', by traversing the event history.
+When the aggregated object instance is no longer needed, it can simply be discarded (released from memory).

 Example with insurance policies

 For example, the event store concept of a database can be applied to insurance policies or pension dossiers.
 In these policies or dossiers the instantiation of each object that make up the dossier or policy (the person, partner(s), employments, etc.) can be derived and can be instantiated in memory based on the real world events.